iynaix/focal/README.md

 ```

 > [!Warning]
-> Overriding the `wfetch` input using a `inputs.nixpkgs.follows` invalidates the cache and will cause the package to be rebuilt.
+> Overriding the `focal` input using a `inputs.nixpkgs.follows` invalidates the cache and will cause the package to be rebuilt.

 Then, include it in your `environment.systemPackages` or `home.packages` by referencing the input: